ArctosDB/documentation-wiki/_how_to/find-parts-for-a-loan-using-object-tracking-existing-freezer-box.markdown

 MSB:Mamm:289081	| other tissues than liver is strongly preferred

 The following steps will provide a list of the locations of the requested parts so that they can be pulled for the loan.

-# Search for Specimens and Find Part Locations

 Using the main Arctos search page find the specimens for which parts have been requested.